sylabs/singularityce-community/roadmap.md

 The following features *would be suitable* for a future 3.x minor version of SingularityCE.
 These are not yet assigned to specific versions.
 We'd like your thoughts on how these might fit into a 3.9 / 3.10.... etc. They could also move to a 4.0 or later.

-We're thinking that a 3.9 release in November 2021 is definite, but a 3.10 might be contigent on what's planned for 4.0.
+We're thinking that a 3.9 release in November 2021 is definite, but a 3.10 might be contingent on what's planned for 4.0.

 * ~~**NVIDIA GPU / CUDA support via upstream tooling** https://github.com/sylabs/singularity/issues/73